SeanQuinn781/face-replace.net/README.md

   required  variables for flask, while SECRET_KEY should be set in config.json in the root directory

-  If installation of opencv-python hangs make sure you have a compiler installed and try:
+  If installation of opencv-python (in requirements.txt) try installing the dependencies with apt:

   '''
-  sudo apt install python-opencv
+  sudo apt install python-opencv python3-imageio python3-numpy -y
   '''

-  If you have any issues processing video files, install ffmpeg with:
+  Also install ffmpeg (required) on your system with:

   '''
   sudo apt install ffmpeg